0ang3el/HQLi-playground/README.md

 ####HQLi playground
-I wrote this vulnerable application for studying  HQLi injections.
+I wrote this vulnerable application for studying  HQL injections.

 ####How I can use it
  - Install Apache Maven and build war package.